jserv/kitty-doom/USAGE.md

 | Right Alt | Strafe mode (hold to strafe with arrow keys) |
 | Right Shift | Run (hold to move faster) |

-Note: F and I keys are used for firing because Ctrl is difficult to capture in terminal environments.
-This follows the convention used in other terminal DOOM implementations.

 ### Weapons

 Press number keys to switch weapons: